Exploring Chain-of-Thought Style Prompting for Text-to-SQL: Prompting for Multi-Step Reasoning in Text-to-SQL

 Unlike chain-of-thought prompting, which instructs LLMs to generate all reasoning steps in a single pass, least-to-most prompting \citep{2022arXiv220510625Z} tackles complex questions by prompting LLMs in two stages: problem reduction and problem solving.
-During problem reduction, it prompts the LLM to generate a series of subquestions from the original complex question.
+During problem reduction, it prompts the LLM to generate a series of sub-questions from the original complex question.
 During problem solving, it prompts the LLM with one sub-question at a time and iteratively builds up the final solution.

-When composing in-context examples, to derive the sub-questions for problem reduction, we segment the original question by sub-sentences or using conjunction words (such as ``and,'' ``or'', and ``but'') and prepositions (such as ``for'', ``with'' and ``without'').
-This segmentation allows the LLM to focus on parsing a subset of SQL clauses for each sub-question, thereby decreasing the complexity of the original problem~\cite{DBLP:journals/corr/abs-2112-06311}.
-For instance, the question "Show first name, last name, age for all female students.
-Their sex is F." in Figure~\ref{fig:intro_pic}(b) would derive two sub-questions: (1) ``Show first name, last name, age for all students."
-(2) ``Show first name, last name, age for all female students.
-Their sex is F." For the first sub-question, the LLM only needs to construct the \texttt{SELECT} and \texttt{FROM} clauses, while for the other sub-question, it can focus solely on the \texttt{WHERE} clause, as shown in Figure~\ref{fig:intro_pic}(b).
+\rc{ To derive the sub-questions for problem reduction, we segment the original question following three principles: (1) If the question has multiple sentences, we treat each sentence as a sub-question.
+(2) We further decompose each sentence by conjunction words (such as ``and,'' ``or,'' and ``but'') and prepositions (such as ``for,'' ``with,'' and ``without'').
+(3) For each decomposition, we remove words and phrases that may leak the information in any subsequent questions.
+This segmentation allows the LLM to focus on parsing each sub-question, thereby decreasing the complexity of the original problem~\cite{DBLP:journals/corr/abs-2112-06311}.}

+For instance, the question ``Show first name, last name, age for all female students.
+Their sex is F.'' in Figure~\ref{fig:intro_pic}B would derive two sub-questions: (a) ``Show first name, last name, age for all students.'' (b) ``Show first name, last name, age for all female students.
+Their sex is F.'' \rc{ This decomposition follows principle (1) and (3) by removing the second sentence and the information-leaking word ``female'' from the original question to construct the first step.} For the first sub-question, the LLM only needs to construct the \texttt{SELECT} and \texttt{FROM} clauses.
+Then for the second sub-question, the LLM can build upon the SQL query generated for the first sub-question, and focus solely on the \texttt{WHERE} clause.